 The Law and the Code of Conduct sets out the requirements and guidance for Councillors on declaring personal and prejudicial interests and the consequences of those interests.

-Councillors must disclose the existence and nature of any interest at any relevant meeting, whether a full Council Meeting, Committee Meeting or a meeting with a developer/Agent.
+Councillors must disclose the existence and nature of any interest at any relevant meeting, whether a full council meeting, committee meeting or a meeting with a developer/agent.
 Preferably, disclosing the interest at the beginning of the meeting and not just at the commencement of discussion on that item.

-Pre application briefings with Parish Councillors
+Pre application briefings with Councillors

-The Council is, in general, willing to hold meetings with Developers/Agents where necessary.
+The Council is, in general, willing to hold meetings or communications with developers/agents where necessary.

 Under normal circumstances the Council will not hold private meetings with developers and their agents, however, on occasions this may be required if there is a necessary and compelling reason that could be justified to the public (for example a strong commercial sensitivity or where a developer wishes to receive an initial steer before deciding whether to progress).

-If the Clerk receives a request from a Developer/Agent to meet with the Council to discuss a pre application.
+If the Clerk receives a request from a developer/agent to meet with the Council to discuss a pre application.
 The Clerk will inform the full Council.

-The Clerk will ask the Developer/Agent in advance of any meeting to provide information about the proposed development affecting the parish in writing or via email.
+The Clerk will ask the developer/agent in advance of any meeting to provide information about the proposed development affecting the in writing or via email 5 days in advance of the meeting.
 Any information received will be forwarded to the Councillors for information.

-If the Developer/Agent considers that information provided to the Parish Council is sensitive, this will not necessarily require the Council to treat it as confidential.
-The Developer must identify information that they want to be confidential and explain the reasons in writing or via email to the Clerk.
+If the Developer/Agent considers that information provided to the Council is sensitive, this will not necessarily require the Council to treat it as confidential.
+The developer must identify information that they want to be confidential and explain the reasons in writing or via email to the Clerk.
+The Clerk will then inform the developer if this is possible or not before the meeting takes place.

-Information held by the Parish Council about a proposed development is subject to disclosure under the Data Protection and Freedom of Information legislation.
+Information held by the Council about a proposed development is subject to disclosure under the Data Protection and Freedom of Information legislation.

-Communications (including informal and formal meetings) between the Developer and the Council (or with individual Councillors and Employees) about a pre-planning application development, will not bind the Council into making any decision.
+Communications (including written correspondence, and informal and formal meetings) between the developer and the Council (or with individual councillors and employees) about a pre-planning application development, will not bind the Council into making any decision.
 Any views expressed are, at best, provisional because not all the relevant information will be available to the Council and formal consultations will not have taken place at this stage.

-Councillors are reminded that a presentation by a Developer or their agent at this stage is not part of the formal planning process of debate and determination of any subsequent application.
-A presentation is a form of lobbying therefore, Councillors must not express any strong view or state how they might vote if a planning application is submitted in the future.
+Councillors are reminded that a presentation by a developer or their agent at this stage is not part of the formal planning process of debate and determination of any subsequent application.

 If the developer requests an informal meeting with the Council, The Council will decide: